Sousastep/SousaFX-docs/docs/content/fxbanks.rst

 - Never bypass.

-- Bypass when tuba's playing bassline.
+- Bypass while looper's inactive.

-- Bypass when tuba's soloing.
+- Bypass while looper's looping.

 The on/off toggle has two options for fx selection when unbypassing: